padloc/padloc/docs/checksums/README.md

 sha256sum -c sha256sums.txt
 ```

-You should see all `.js` filenames (and `index.html`) with an `OK` next to check for matching checksums.
+You should see all `.js` filenames (and `index.html`) with an `OK` next to them
-You'll get a warning at the end of the script if something didn't match.
+for matching checksums.
+You'll get a warning at the end of the script if
+something didn't match.

 Here's an illustrative example of success: